Environmental Justice Grant Program

 The Environmental Justice Act created this grant opportunity to help communities disproportionately impacted by pollution and climate change.
-The Environmental Justice Advisory Board oversees the program and will also serve as the selection committee for the grants.
+The Environmental Justice Advisory Board oversees the program and serves as the grant selection committee.

 - Air quality.